 The next phases of this research will determine whether treating cows with anti-inflammatory compounds reduces persistent inflammation and then improves reproductive outcomes.
 If successful, these treatments will be another tool for farmers to help improve their herd reproduction.

 Charlotte recently completed her PhD at Victoria University of Wellington in collaboration with DairyNZ.
 She examined how genetic merit for fertility affects the cow’s oocytes (unfertilised eggs).
-“Up to 30 percent of cows’ pregnancies are lost in the first week, and oocyte quality is a major factor driving this early pregnancy loss, which limits conception rates,” says Charlotte.

 Read more about Charlotte's research